filip-szczepankiewicz/Szczepankiewicz_PONE_2019/README.md

 # Multi-system_b-tensor_experiment_setup
-This repositor contains the experimental setup used for the manuscript:
+This repository contains the experimental setup used for the manuscript:
 Tensor-valued diffusion encoding for diffusional variance decomposition (DIVIDE): Technical feasibility in clinical MRI systems

 By: